Go to Reviews.org US Edition

 Don’t get confused by the ever-growing mass of technical jargon; latency and ping are more or less the same thing when it comes to speed tests.
 Ping is the tool used to measure latency (or response delay).
 Most internet speed test tools use the terms “ping” and “latency” interchangeably.
 Testing your ping gives you a measurement in milliseconds “ms” which corresponds to the latency on your network and the “Round Trip Time” (RTT) of the ping’s call and response.

 What’s a good ping/latency result?

 In most cases, anything under 100ms is ideal.
-The sweet spot is below 50ms but most NBN connections in Australia average around 15.33ms according to the ACCC’s broadband testing program so ping’s not much of an issue Down Under.
+The sweet spot is below 50ms but most NBN connections in Australia average around 11.69ms according to a December 2022 ACCC broadband testing program so ping’s not much of an issue Down Under.

 Can I check the NBN speed at an address?